RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 ### Splendor

 The number of victory points you get at the end of the game.
-Represented by inner petals on Magic Circle Cards.
+Represented by inner teal petals on Magic Circle Cards.

 ### Vigor

 How many Energy Cubes must be on a Magic Circle Card at the end of the turn in order to acquire it.
-Represented by outer circles on Magic Circle Cards.
+Represented by yellow outer circles on Magic Circle Cards.

 ### Overchanneling Cubes